staropram/c_tutorial/03_helloworld/readme.txt

-To compile your first program you need to run next command to your terminal
+To compile your first program you need to run next command to your terminal.

 $ clang helloworld.c -o helloworld